 –If there’s a higher level of excitement, there may be some nominal option money for you, though the project will most likely stall if their third-party submissions, the bigger fish (financiers) don’t bite, which means nothing much will happen if you don’t rewrite or reconceive via the insight you may receive.

-–If a producer does have some discretionary capital (development funding), or a rare financing/studio/network deal, you may win the right for the first rewrite, yet even an option could be extended, the project winding up in turnaround and then back on the shelf—until you decide to dust it off for another rewrite.
+–If a producer does have some discretionary capital (development funding), or a rare financing/studio/network deal, you may win the right for the first rewrite, yet even an option could be extended, it may go into turnaround and sit back on the shelf—until you decide to dust it off for another rewrite.

-–If it does get the greenlight and your early rewrite is well-received, you may be paid again for a subsequent rewrite; if a new director or actor is attached, then that may trigger another rewrite.
+–If it does get the greenlight and your early rewrite is well-received, you may be paid again for a subsequent rewrite; if a new director or actor is attached, then there’s another rewrite.

-Note: Between 2011-2017, after movies started picking up again, at least 60 movies were produced that were written by Writers Boot Camp alumni—and in most cases they stayed on as the writer of subsequent drafts, which means they got paid.
+Note: Between 2011-2017, after movies started picking up again, I think nearly 80 movies were produced that were written by Writers Boot Camp alumni—and in most cases they stayed on as the writers, which means they got paid.

-–On a development deal, you’ll often create your take on another writer’s work; your pitch in that manner—not necessarily the performance in the room but your vision for how to enhance or fix the existing script/story—will mesh with the producer or executive’s creative goals for the project.
+–On a development deal, you’ll often create your take on other writers’ work; your pitch in that manner—not necessarily the performance in the room but your vision for how to enhance or fix the existing script/story—will mesh with the producer or executive’s creative goals for the project.

-–On a television series staff, your input in the room may help break the story and enhance the work of other writers, possibly making you vital on the team.
+–On staff, your input in the room often helps break story and enhance the work of other writers.

 –As a show runner, you’ll tend to rewrite everyone to sustain the conceits of the show, its voice and characterization.

 –In prose writing—whether books, novels, short stories, essays or blogging—there can be the heavy burden of matching your prose style and streamlining.
 The rewriting stages for a long-form book will require many more hours per stage.
-When your tense and POV have not been established early on, it can be extremely challenging to avoid editing prematurely.
-That’s why editors often play a strong role at publishing houses.
+When your tense and POV has not been established early on, it can be extremely challenging to avoid editing prematurely.
+That’s why editors often play a stronger role in publishing.
 Still, rewriting is the real process.

-So, let it be stated and overstated here that the writing business is about rewriting.
+So, it’s not an overstatement that the writing business is about rewriting.
 And being open and capable of seeing your own work more clearly.